kschan0214/sepia.documentation/tutorial/integration_new_method/part_2/index.rst

 In this tutorial, we will practice how to add a new method to the SEPIA GUI. you should complete the tutorial Part 1 before proceeding to this tutorial.

 GUI is a major component of SEPIA.
-It provides the most straightfoward way to access all avaiable resources of QSM processing in SEPIA framework.
-The main goal of the GUI is to generate a pipeline configuration file containing all the processing tasks, methods and algorithm parameters specified by the users and used to trigger the QSM processing.
-The configuration file can also be executed without initializing the GUI since it directly accesses the processing back end.
+It provides the most straightfoward way to access all avaiable resources of QSM processing in SEPIA.
+The main goal of the GUI is to generate a pipeline configuration file (sepia_config.m) containing all the processing tasks, methods and algorithm parameters specified by the users and used to trigger the QSM processing.
+The configuration file can also be executed without initializing the GUI since it directly accesses the processing backend.

 The full QSM processing pipeline in SEPIA can be summarised into 4 task panels, including: